Monday, January 4, 2021

 The other village, still to be renamed (?), is an idyllic spot in the Sauerland region, close to the popular Biggesee, with hiking trails in the greenery.
 The place called Neger is located in the valley of the river Neger and is divided into Unterneger, Mittelneger, and Oberneger.
 The names are several centuries old.
 No one accuses the 400 inhabitants of racist tendencies.
 However, in the face of everyday racism and increasing linguistic sensitivity, the village's name causes confusion.

 Where does the name come from?
 It has been documented for 700 years.
 The disturbing word is formed from a stem "Nag-."
-Nothing exact can be said about the origin and original meaning of Neger except that there isn't any derivation from the Latin word "niger," which means black or dark.
+Nothing exact can be said about the origin and original meaning of Neger except that there is no derivation from the Latin word "niger," which means black or dark.

-Other place names could be controversial, like Mohrkirch and Negernbötel in Schleswig-Holstein or Groß Mohrdorf in Mecklenburg-Pomerania.
+Other place names could be controversial, such as Mohrkirch and Negernbötel in Schleswig-Holstein, or Groß Mohrdorf in Mecklenburg-Pomerania.
 These places are small and little known.
-Although place names should be treated as proper names, some linguists claim that today's origin plays a less important role than its current meaning.
+Although place names should be treated as proper names, some linguists claim that their origins play a less important role than their current meanings.

 The place name Neger existed when its racist, personal designation in German was not yet known.
 The present-day meaning, however, is unambiguous.